 The unique natural phenomena of Hierve El Agua is bound to leave a lasting impression on any visitor.
 As a source of many natural springs, the rock shapes have been heavily influenced by these springs, with the mineral rich water molding rocks into the shape of waterfalls, known as a `petrified waterfall`.
 The springs have also helped form natural pools in the rocks, creating stunning natural baths, ideal for an afternoon dip.

 More of Mexico

 When humans arrived in the Mexico valley in 30,000 BC, the valley floor was a chain of lakes.
-The water has been receding ever since and agriculture became an important way of life.
+The water has been receding ever since, and its agriculture has became an important way of life.
 The Aztecs arrived from northwest Mexico and settled in the Chapultepec region.
-The tribe were forced to flee however and in 1325 arrived on an island on the western shore and built their city there Tenochtitlán.
+The tribe were forced to flee however, and in 1325 arrived on an island on the western shore and built the city Tenochtitlán.
 This was to rule over most of Mexico in the 15th and early 16th centuries before the Spanish conquest in 1519.
-Tenochtitlán was destroyed before being rebuilt on Spanish orders as the capital of Nueva España (New Spain), later becoming Mexico City.
+Tenochtitlán was destroyed, but was then rebuilt on Spanish orders as the capital of Nueva España (New Spain), later becoming Mexico City.